sonicfurqan/CSS-101/08. Sizing Units/readme.md

 # rem (rem)

-    this refres to the default font value of browser when calculating pixels for refrence
+    this refers to the default font value of browser when calculating pixels for reference
 ```css
 div{